CERTCC/CERT-Guide-to-CVD/docs/topics/phases/deployment.md

 Let's say that again, but this time with a box around it:

-!!! note "CVD isn't over until the fix is deployed"
+!!! warning "CVD isn't over until the fix is deployed"

     Vendors make fixes available.
     But systems are not secure until those fixes are deployed.